ashleyborum/CPU_Core_Temperature-Project/docs/source/index.rst

 Welcome to CS417 Semester Project Documentation
 ===============================================

-This section will cover all the information you need to build and run the included program.
+You will find all of the information you need to build and run the program in Readme.me.

 .. toctree::